FM96 (Fiji)

-FM96 was launched in 1985.
+FM96 was launched on July 5th, 1985.
 The station is focusing more on a core market of westernized listeners under 25 years.

 The music selection runs from 1999 until present.
 It plays a selection of RnB, hip-hop, rock, rap, pop, dance music and reggae, as well as local music.
 FM96 is also the only radio station in Fiji that carries AT40 with Ryan Seacrest.